 - Weight training room

+Q: How many people will visit StarCenter Northlake annually?
 A: The facility is projected to attract approximately 1.3 million visitors per year, including local families, regional tournament participants, and traveling teams from across North Texas and beyond.

-A: The Town of Northlake owns the facility (funded through a voter-approved bond), and the Dallas Stars organization operates it under a 30-year lease.
-This is part of the Stars' expansion beyond ice hockey into multisport youth athletics.
+Q: Who owns and operates StarCenter Northlake?
+A: The Town of Northlake owns the facility, funded through a voter-approved bond.
+The Dallas Stars organization operates it under a 30-year lease.
+This is part of the Stars' expansion beyond ice hockey into multisport youth athletics across DFW.

-A: Chadwick Farms is a 60-acre mixed-use development adjacent to StarCenter that will include up to 900 apartments, a 150+ room hotel with conference center, 60,000 square feet of retail and restaurant space, and Shark Club Sports Bar & Grill (attached to StarCenter).
-The development is designed to support the facility's tournament and visitor traffic.
+Q: What is Chadwick Farms and how does it relate to StarCenter?
+A: Chadwick Farms is a 60-acre mixed-use development adjacent to StarCenter that will include up to 900 apartments, a 150+ room hotel with conference center, 60,000 square feet of retail and restaurant space, and the Shark Club Sports Bar & Grill attached directly to the StarCenter.
+The development is designed to capture the facility's tournament and visitor traffic as a commercial engine for the Highway 114 corridor.

+Q: How will StarCenter affect home values in Northlake and nearby communities?
 A: Proximity to family-focused amenities like StarCenter historically increases property values in surrounding areas.
-Homes within 10-15 minutes of the facility—particularly in master-planned communities like Harvest, Pecan Square, and Treeline—are likely to command premiums due to enhanced quality of life factors and regional visibility.
+Homes within 10-15 minutes of the facility — particularly in master-planned communities like Harvest, Pecan Square, Treeline, and Canyon Falls — are likely to command premiums due to enhanced quality of life factors and increased regional visibility for the Alliance Corridor.

-A: While StarCenter is in Northlake (not technically within AllianceTexas boundaries), it's part of the broader Alliance Corridor growth story.
-The facility sits along Highway 114 with direct access to AllianceTexas, which recently surpassed $130 billion in cumulative economic impact and employs 70,000+ people daily.
+Q: Is StarCenter Northlake part of AllianceTexas development?
+A: While StarCenter is in Northlake and not technically within AllianceTexas boundaries, it's an integral part of the broader Alliance Corridor growth story.
+The facility sits along Highway 114 with direct access to AllianceTexas, which has surpassed $130 billion in cumulative economic impact and employs 70,000+ people daily.

 Q: What other developments are happening near StarCenter in the Alliance Corridor?
+A: The Alliance Corridor is experiencing significant, connected growth including:

-- Landmark by Hillwood (3,200-acre, $10B development in Denton)
+- Landmark by Hillwood (3,200-acre, $10B master-planned community in Denton, first homes summer 2026)

-- Denton's first H-E-B grocery store
+- Denton's first H-E-B grocery store (construction underway at I-35W and Robson Ranch Road)

-- Continued expansion of AllianceTexas commercial and industrial space
+- Continued AllianceTexas commercial and industrial expansion

 Connect With Miranda Realty Team